questionlp/framework-laptop-16/README.md

 semodule -X 300 -i my-powerprofiles.pp
 ```

+You may need to [re-apply the reduced screen contrast fix](https://github.com/questionlp/framework-laptop-16/issues/1) for `power-profiles-daemon` mentioned above if you made the changes in Fedora 40, upgraded to Fedora 41, then replace `tuned` with `power-profiles-daemon`.

 ## Fix Headset Microphone Input

 There is a known issue with the default Fedora install may not correctly handling headset microphone input from the audio expansion card.